 Each side was allotted four hours to address the debate.

-Addressing the audience, Leahy formulated the agenda for today’s meeting, noting that the issue of the constitutionality of this process is being discussed first of all.
+Addressing the audience, Leahy formulated the agenda for today’s meeting, noting that the issue of the constitutionality of the present process is being discussed first of all.

-Impeachment manager Jamie Ruskin, who then spoke, emphasized that the accusation against the ex-president is entirely based on facts.
+Impeachment manager Jamie Raskin, who then spoke, stressed that the accusation against the ex-president is entirely based on facts.
 According to Ruskin, Trump tried to block the transfer of power, including by violent methods.

 During the trial, a video clip was shown of Trump speaking to his supporters on January 6, which was followed by an attack by his supporters on the Capitol.

-The video also contains a speech by Mitch McConnell, who stressed that the events of January 6 had no precedent in US history.
+The video also contains a speech by Mitch McConnell, who emphasized that the events of January 6 were unprecedented in US history.

-The video also contains the subsequent appeal of Donald Trump, in which, noting that he understands the feelings of his supporters, he also urges them to disperse.
+The video also contains the subsequent appeal of Donald Trump, in which, noting that he understands the feelings of his supporters, he at the same time encourages them to disperse.

-Continuing his speech, Raskin said that Trump had committed a particularly serious crime by inciting the rebellion.
+Continuing his speech, Ruskin stated that Trump had committed a particularly serious crime by inciting the rebellion.
 The legislator also noted that this crime was committed while Trump was in office.

-“We should not have a president inciting mutiny,” Ruskin said.
+“We shouldn’t have a president inciting mutiny,” Raskin said.

 Another impeachment manager, Congressman Joe Negus, noted that the Constitution does not provide for any exceptions to the issue of impeachment.
-Illustrating his point with examples from US constitutional history, Negus stressed the need to prevent abusive officials from being barred from future government office.
+Illustrating his point with examples from US constitutional history, Negus emphasized the need to prevent abusive officials from being barred from holding office in the future.

 The third impeachment manager, Congressman David Sislini, stated that the Senate has the power to disqualify officials who pose a threat to the country.
 In this regard, Sislini recalled Trump’s attempts to question the election results and maintain power against the will of the people.

-Recall that last week, the House of Representatives voted to impeach Trump, bringing the above accusation against him in connection with his speech on January 6.
+Recall that last week, the House of Representatives voted to impeach Trump, bringing the above accusation against him in connection with the speech made on January 6.

-On the eve of the Senate trial, the prosecution’s assistants said that during the trial, previously unknown evidence would be presented to support the prosecution’s version.
+On the eve of the Senate proceedings, the aides of the prosecution said that during the trial, previously unknown evidence would be presented to support the prosecution’s version.

-Trump’s defense is keen to argue that the Senate does not have the power to try the former president, but a team of prosecutors say many constitutional law experts, including conservative ones, do not share this view.
+Trump’s defense is keen to argue that the Senate has no power to judge the former president, but a team of prosecutors say many constitutional law experts, including conservative ones, do not share this view.
 According to prosecutors, the impeachment procedure would be “virtually useless” if it could not be used in the last weeks of the presidency, when there are especially many opportunities to prevent a peaceful transfer of power.

 Ex-President Trump’s lawyer David Schoen, who made a speech, stressed. that the current impeachment is unconstitutional.
 He stated that the initiators of the impeachment act in “narrow party interests” and abuse the impeachment procedure in order to permanently remove Donald Trump from the American political scene.
-Schoen also noted that America’s enemies today are gloatingly watching as the divisions deepen in the American political system, which could weaken the position of the United States on the international stage.
+Schoen also noted that America’s enemies today are gloatingly watching as the division in the American political system deepens, which could weaken the position of the United States in the international arena.

 Lawyer David Schoen also warned lawmakers that the current unconstitutional legal procedure threatens to set a dangerous precedent in which not only the country’s presidents who left the White House will be impeached, but also other statesmen and officials after their departure from government positions.

-Prosecutors, for their part, noted that the First Amendment to the Constitution protects the democratic system of the United States, but “does not protect the president, who incites his supporters to threaten this system with violence.”
+Prosecutors, for their part, noted that the First Amendment to the Constitution protects the democratic system of the United States, but “does not protect the president, who incites his supporters to threaten this system with the help of violence.”

 “Accepting President Trump’s argument would mean that Congress could not impeach a president who burned the American flag on national television, spoke at a Ku Klux Klan rally wearing a white hood, or wore a swastika while marching through the Jewish Quarter,” says in a summary of the prosecution’s position.
-“All of this is an expression of opinion that is protected by the First Amendment, but would obviously be grounds for impeachment.”
+“This is all an expression of an opinion that is protected by the First Amendment, but would obviously be grounds for impeachment.”

-On Tuesday evening, a majority of Senators (56-44) voted to impeach former President Donald Trump, agreeing with the Democrats’ argument that impeachment of a president, who is no longer in office and is a private person, is allowed by the US Constitution.
+On Tuesday evening, a majority of senators (56-44) voted to impeach former President Donald Trump, agreeing with the Democrats’ argument that impeachment of a president who is no longer in office and is a private citizen is allowed by the US Constitution.